Religion in Tonga: Christianity

-The Church of Jesus Christ of Latter-day Saints in Tonga had 66,361 members on record (about 60% of the population) with 173 congregations as of 2019.
+The Church of Jesus Christ of Latter-day Saints in Tonga claims 68,609 members on record (about 60% of the population) with 175 congregations as of 2025.
 According to The Church of Jesus Christ of Latter-day Saints, Tonga has a higher per-capita number of Latter-day Saints than any other country in the world.
-However, according to the 2011 census, only 18.01% of Tongans belong to LDS Church and Tongans belonging to mainstream Christian denominations represent majority of the population.
+However, according to the 2021 census, only 19.6% of Tongans belong to LDS Church and Tongans belonging to other Christian denominations represent the majority of the population.

 Other religions

 Buddhism has begun to gain traction, growing from 0.2% to 0.4% of the population in five years.
-Hinduism decreased from 104 people in 2006 to 100 in 2010.
+Hinduism decreased from 104 people in 2006 to 100 in 2011.

-The Islam is also present in Tonga, 0.2 percent of total population is Muslim.
+Islam is also present in Tonga, 0.2 percent of total population is Muslim.

 The Baháʼí Faith in Tonga started after being set as a goal to introduce the religion in 1953, and Baháʼís arrived in 1954.
 With conversions and pioneers, the first Local Spiritual Assembly was elected in 1958.
 Less than forty years later, in 1996, the Baháʼís of Tonga established their paramount Baháʼí school in the form of the Ocean of Light International School.
-Around 2004 there were 29 local spiritual assemblies and about 5% of the national population were members of the Baháʼí Faith though the Tonga Broadcasting Commission maintained a policy that does not allow discussions by members of the Baháʼí Faith of its founder, Bahá'u'lláh on its radio broadcasts.
+Around 2004 there were 29 local spiritual assemblies.
+The Tonga Broadcasting Commission maintained a policy that does not allow discussions by members of the Baháʼí Faith of its founder, Bahá'u'lláh on its radio broadcasts.

 In the early 20th century, there were two early Sikh pioneers residing in Tonga who came from the Garhshankar tehsil of the Punjab.

 Demographics

-According to the 2021 Tonga Census, the largest religious group in the country was the Free Wesleyan Church, comprising approximately 34.44% of the total population of 98,575.
-The Church of Jesus Christ of Latter-Day Saints followed with 19.62%, and Catholics made up 13.84%.
-The Free Church of Tonga accounted for 11.59%, while the Church of Tonga represented 6.88% of the population.
-Other notable denominations included the Seventh Day Adventist Church (2.50%), the Assembly of God (2.49%), and other Pentecostal denominations (1.97%).
-Tokaikolo adherents made up 1.48%, and the Constitutional Church of Tonga accounted for 1.17%.
-Smaller religious groups included the Baha’i Faith (0.74%), Mo’ui Fo’ou ‘ia Kalaisi (0.60%), the Anglican and Gospel churches (both at 0.48%), Jehovah’s Witnesses (0.36%), and The Salvation Army (0.33%).
-Minority religions such as Hinduism and Islam each comprised around 0.08% of the population, while Buddhists made up 0.06%.
-Additionally, 0.58% of the population reported no religious affiliation, 0.17% did not state their religion, 0.72% identified with other religions, and 0.12% refused to answer.
+According to the 2021 Tonga Census, the largest religious group in the country was the Free Wesleyan Church, comprising approximately 34.2% of the total population of 99,408.
+The Church of Jesus Christ of Latter-Day Saints followed with 19.6%, and Catholics made up 13.7%.
+The Free Church of Tonga accounted for 11.3%, while the Church of Tonga represented 6.8% of the population.
+Other notable denominations included the Seventh Day Adventist Church (2.48%), the Assembly of God (2.47%), and other Pentecostal denominations (1.92%).
+Tokaikolo adherents made up 1.46%, and the Constitutional Church of Tonga accounted for 1.16%.
+Smaller religious groups included the Baha’i Faith (0.73%), Mo’ui Fo’ou ‘ia Kalaisi (0.69%), the Anglican and Gospel churches (0.59 and 0.48%), Jehovah’s Witnesses (0.4%), and The Salvation Army (0.33%).
+Minority religions such as Hinduism and Islam comprised around 0.08% and 0.06% of the population, while Buddhists made up 0.06%.
+Additionally, 0.58% of the population reported no religious affiliation, 0.72% identified with other religions, and 0.12% refused to answer.